How to Choose an Independent Living Community

 Independent living communities are great choices for seniors who are ready to enjoy every moment without having to deal with life’s little hassles.
 Freed from preparing meals, driving to appointments and maintaining a home, independent living offers the perfect opportunity to socialize, relax, pursue interests, and be included in a friendly community of busy, active people.

 Since this type of community doesn’t offer routine help with the activities of daily living like dressing, eating, or mobility, those in search of more supportive services should consider an assisted living community.
-But if you’re in search of an independent lifestyle, read on.
+But if you’re in search of an independent lifestyle and need help with how to choose an independent living community right for you, read on.

 As you begin your search for the perfect location, take a moment to consider what makes a neighborhood ideal for you.